 We refer to the the improved policy as FPI (first-policyiteration).
 The FPI policy is no longer static but dynamic, and in practice it is often also near optimal (given the starting point was a reasonable).
-Let us next first illustrate the concept and different heuristic policies with a toy example of two servers.
+Let us next illustrate the concept and different heuristic policies with two numerical examples.